cheomanigua/godot/roleplaygame/README.md

 ## Creatures

 - Creatures is a **Creature.tscn** scene with a **KinematicBody2D** parent node and the following children nodes: **Sprite**, **CollisionShape2D** and **Area2D** called *HitBox* with a child node of type **CollisionShape2D**
-- Creatures functionality is implemented by script **Creature.gd**
+- Creatures functionality is implemented by script **creature.gd**
 - No texture file must be added in the **Creature.tscn**'s sprite node.
 Only add texture file in instanciated creatures sprite nodes.
-- Alternatively, you can initialize the texture automatically during runtime within **Creature.gd** script.
+- Alternatively, you can initialize the texture automatically during runtime within **creature.gd** script.
 - Creatures has a property called **Creature type** that can be selected from a drop down menu in the Inspector Panel.
 By default, the **Creature Type** is *Orc*
 - Creatures have five skill's properties: *Strength, Intelligence, Dexterity, Endurance* and *Health*
 - *Health* property is the sum of *Strength* and *Endurance*